shortstheory/underwater-dtn/2do.md

     * make all messages travel through DtnLink
     * may or may not be a good idea depending on how lossy the medium is
-* When I use dtnlink as default, it gives the wrong results for the number of DGs which should have been received!! router << new DatagramReq(to: 2, ttl: 5000, protocol: 22, data: [1,2,3])
+* When I use dtnlink as default, it gives the wrong results for the number of DGs which should have been received!!
-* should DtnLink be allowed to do RReqs?
-* ALL NODES NEED RDP for it to work correctly!
-* Which link does RDP use by default?
-Won't be good for it to use DtnLink :P
-* Router will use DtnLink if auto1hop is == true
-* does default link have to be symmetric?
-* Router does short circuitign!!!

-done:
 * does @Nullable do anything?
 * publish progress use ProgressNtfs?
 * is my PDU ID random enough? - maybe use pearson hashing?